Curricular practical training (CPT)

 How do I apply for CPT?

 - If you believe you have an employment opportunity that qualifies for CPT, please meet with your academic/thesis advisor to discuss.
 If your advisor believes the employment is an integral and/or important part of your program of study, the next step will be for you to complete the CPT application form.
-Once you complete the form, a notification will be sent to your academic advisor by email with instructions and a link to the approval form.
+Once you complete the form, a notification will be sent to your academic advisor by email with instructions and a link to submit their section of the application.

 - Make sure all sections of the CPT application form are completed correctly before submitting to ISSS.
 ISSS will not accept incomplete/incorrect application forms.
 After you have submitted the form and it has been approved by your advisor, it will take ISSS 5 business days to approve the CPT and create the new I-20.
 Please make sure you give yourself plenty of time before employment begins to submit the application.